Claudette Colbert: Middle years, 1945–1961

+During her career, Colbert played in more than 60 movies.
+For her contribution to the motion picture industry, she was honoured with a star on the Hollywood Walk of Fame in 1960.

-She made a brief return to the screen, played the supporting role as the mother of Troy Donahue in Parrish (1961).
-It was her last appearance on the big screen.
-The film was a commercial success, but Colbert received little attention, and she directed her agent to end any further attempts to generate interest in her as a TV actress.
+Her last starring film was the western Texas Lady (1955), followed by a one-shot return to film appearance in the Delmer Daves' soap opera Parrish (1961, in a supporting role).
+The latter was a commercial success, but Colbert received little attention, and she directed her agent to end any further attempts to generate interest in her as a TV actress.
 Even at this period, she still looked younger than her actual age.
+In the same year, another of her plays, Julia, Jake and Uncle Joe run for only two performances.